y683yz/poker/README.md

 32233 A4A5A => First hand wins!--->  *This is a wrong answer here*  --> It should be "Second hand wins!"

-# This is not a perfect game!
+# This is not a perfect game, as there is no card sets defined.